-Route N XXII – with yellow marking through the „Tisata” reserve
+Route N XXII – with Yellow Marking through the „Tisata” Reserve

-Town of Kresna – Novo selo neighborhood – Barzina niva route – Prekopo route
+Town of Kresna – Novo Selo neighborhood – Barzina Niva route – Prekopo route.

-Tourist routes in “Pirin” National Park that have no marking
+Tourist Routes in “Pirin” National Park that Have no Marking

-There are many walking routes in „Pirin“ Park without marking.
-There is no information about their exact number.
-Part of them include spots that can be combined with other routes.
-Most of them are located in the treeless area because it provides more picturesque views and incredible experiences for the tourists.
+There are many walking routes in „Pirin“ Park without markings.
+Therefore, there is no information about their exact number.
+Part of them include spots that you can combine with other routes.
+Most of them are located in the treeless area because it provides more picturesque views and incredible experiences for the tourists beyond the ski runs.

-It is recommended for tourists to use the help of a mountain guides as they have the required skills and preparation for hikes in protected mountainous territories.
+It is recommended for tourists to use the help of mountain guides as they have the required skills and preparation for hikes in protected mountainous territories.